Ahmed50ayman/raspberry-kernel/README.md

-# raspberry-kernel

-Linux kernel for Raspberry Pi
+## Linux kernel for Raspberry Pi
-<p> This is linux kernel v4.4.35 for rasberry pi devices. in this version we added
-android config files and you can build this kernel for android os. </p>
+This is linux kernel v4.4.35 for rasberry pi devices. in this version we added android config files and you can build this kernel for android os.

-<h3> Pending Features : </h3>
+## Pending Features :
 1 . working on quick boot for (Android , Yocto , Buildroot) systems </br>
 2 . adding special system call for direct device controlling </br>
 3 . adding a new schuduler subsystem for better performance in Arm </br>